 The biggest mistake businesses make is shifting from multi-channel to omnichannel retailing without changing their old tech infrastructure.
 An effective omnichannel retail strategy needs a whole different technology, which requires investment.
 So technological barriers can be a problem when transitioning from multi to omnichannel retail strategy.
 Technology can fill the gaps that emerge once the business adopts the omnichannel retail strategy.
 These gaps affect the whole operations management of the business and prevent the company’s smooth channel integration process.

 Adopting software is the ultimate solution to all the previously mentioned problems of omnichannel retailing.

 - Adopting software will improve demand forecasting

-In omnichannel commerce, a lot of problems are caused by the inability of demand forecasting.
-A demand forecasting software will provide the crucial forward-looking picture that shapes how a company will deploy its supply chain to take maximum advantage of customer opportunity.
+In omnichannel commerce, a lot of problems are caused by faulty demand forecasting.
+A demand forecasting software will provide the crucial forward-looking picture that shapes how a company will deploy its supply chain.
+That is to take maximum advantage of customer opportunity.

 - Adopting software will reduce customer frustration through inventory visibility